 People tend to carve out their own private spaces on the internet, and Instagram is no exception.
 There’s a distinct chance that kids have a “finsta,” slang for a fake Instagram, which their parents and family sees, and then a real, private account that’s closely monitored and limited only to a small circle of friends.
 Really, there’s only so much you can do here, short of deleting the app off their phone, but make it clear to kids that they should be careful what they share online, and who they share it with.

 Snapchat is the bane of many parents for a number of reasons.
 But the most glaring one, currently, is SnapMaps, a feature that shows where, precisely, Snapchat users are with a relative degree of accuracy.
 The feature, fortunately, can be disabled, but it’s safe to say many parents find it poorly considered and a potential safety risk.
 If you’re letting your children use Snapchat, and that may be a big “if” for you depending on the content, tell them you’re shutting off SnapMaps, and why.

 This app allows people to send anonymous messages to each other, and it’s quickly become a locus of abuse online.
 In the absence of any accountability, Sarahah has become a mess for some parents and kids.
 It is worth remembering that some kids do need private spaces to talk to other kids, so that might justify Sarahah or a similar app, within certain contexts.
 But before you let the app into their phone, talk with them about emotional violence and that they can come to you to discuss disturbing messages.

 Don’t think the list stops with these apps.
 Being engaged with your kids and what they do online is key to building a safe place online for them.
 Parental control apps can also be helpful to parents in setting boundaries.
-To learn more, contact us about Screen Time
+If you’d like to give one a try for free, check out Screen Time